nbicocchi/learn-java-core/code/exercises/src/main/java/com/nbicocchi/exercises/oop/README.md

 Note well:
 * a valid IBAN must have a length comprised between 8 and 34 characters and the first two characters (representing the country) must be uppercase letters;
 * the operationFee (money that will be subtracted for each operation) value must be greater or equal to zero;
-* the deposit or withdraw amount must be greater or equal to zero;
+* the deposit or withdraw amount must be greater or equal to zero.

 Both accounts must refuse to set **invalid IBANs**, to set **negative fees** and to operate with **negative amounts**.
 To implement these functionalities, you can throw an IllegalArgumentException as shown below: